 - You’ll earn miles on the amount charged

 Both Citi PayAll and SC EasyBill charge a 2% admin fee, but can only be used with Citibank and Standard Chartered credit cards respectively (and since you can already use Standard Chartered credit cards to pay education bills and earn points without a fee, there’s no real reason to pay via SC EasyBill).
-CardUp charges a 2.6% admin fee, but runs frequent promotions that can reduce this fee to 1.99%.
+CardUp charges a 2.6% admin fee, which is currently discounted to 2.25% until 30 June 2020.

 Tuition fees can be painful to pay, but there’s no reason why you can’t invest in your miles balance at the same time you invest in your future.
 Just be careful to use the right cards when doing so.